 Long bone growth (measured as diaphyseal length) is useful for estimating the age-at-death of infants and young children when growth is very rapid.
 The long bones begin to ossify (transition from cartilage to bone) in utero, between the eighth and twelfth gestational weeks.
 Diaphyseal growth continues to be rapid during the first year, but the rate of growth then declines.
-There are often temporary increases or spurts in growth rate between the ages of about 6-8 years and then again around puberty.
+There are often temporary increases or spurts in growth rate during childhood, followed by a more pronounced acceleration in growth rate during puberty.

 Growth is not linear and instead occurs in a series of growth spurts followed by periods of stasis.
 In infant and juvenile skeletal remains, we do not know if the individual died during a period of stasis or just after a growth spurt.
 This missing information is a source of inaccuracy.
 Upon reaching puberty, there is an increasing divergence between the sexes and unless we can ascertain the sex of the skeleton, this will cause further imprecision in the age estimates.